 Summer is another time – the season when the earth is at its maximum yang state – when we need more yin energy.
 Withdrawing to the beach with a good book is a great way to spend time in the summer – and indulge in some beneficial, and energy-producing, yin activity.
 Even deeper?
 Everything comes from nothing, so why not indulge yourself in a little nothing this summer?
 Read on about other ways to enjoy yin energy and help keep your energy balanced in the dog days of summer!

-–Think cool and dark.
+— Think cool and dark.
 Heat outside getting to you?
+The summer can make us feel frenetic.
 Why not withdraw and sit in the movie theater for one (or more) showings of your favorite film?
 Or, create a move theater experience at home and rent several movies and spend a whole day watching films.